MellonScholarlyCommunication/spec-eventlog/usecases/automated_link_generation.md

 ## User story

 A maintainer `M` downloads an app `AA(M)` that can understand artefact format XYZ and update it with new information.
-The application watches events logs for relevant artefacts and an updates it with information newly added network resources that we made available to the pod on top of the stored artefacts.
+The application watches events logs for relevant artefacts and updates it with information newly added network resources that we made available to the pod on top of the stored artefacts.